-A a direct lender authorised and regulated by the Financial Conduct Authority (FCA), Drafty is the UK trading arm of Lending Stream LLC, a popular US-based payday loan provider.
-Launched in 2015, Drafty markets itself as an innovative and flexible alternative to a short term loan or unarranged overdraft.
+Drafty is a part of GAIN Credit LLC, a popular US-based lender which also owns Lending Stream.
+Launched in 2015, It markets itself as an innovative and flexible alternative to expensive short term loans or overdrafts.

 If you’re approved for a Drafty line of credit, you’ll be given a credit limit and immediately be able to access the facility either on Drafty’s website or via the Drafty app.